Bourbon-Soaked Bacon and Ginger Cinnamon Rolls

 - 8 bacon strips

 - 1 tube (12.4 ounces) refrigerated cinnamon rolls with icing

 - 1/2 cup chopped pecans

 - Place bacon in a shallow dish; add bourbon.
 Seal and refrigerate overnight.
 Remove bacon and pat dry; discard bourbon.

 - In a large skillet, cook bacon in batches over medium heat until nearly crisp but still pliable.
 Remove to paper towels to drain.
 Discard all but 1 teaspoon drippings.

 - Preheat oven to 375°.
-Separate dough into eight rolls, reserving icing packet.
+Separate dough into 8 rolls, reserving icing packet.
 Unroll spiral rolls into long strips; pat dough to form 6x1-in. strips.
-Place one bacon strip on each strip of dough, trimming bacon as needed, then reroll forming a spiral.
+Place 1 bacon strip on each strip of dough, trimming bacon as needed, then reroll forming a spiral.
 Pinch ends to seal.
 Repeat with remaining dough.
-Transfer to a parchment paper-lined baking sheet; bake until golden brown, 9-11 minutes.
+Transfer to a parchment-lined baking sheet; bake until golden brown, 9-11 minutes.